Martyn’s Law

 Where can I learn more about Martyn’s Law?

-Martyn’s Law is not legislation yet, but the draft has now been published and there is plenty of information that will help you prepare for Martyn’s Law and implement a best practice approach.
+Martyn’s Law is not legislation yet, it is due to have its second reading in the House of Commons later this month.
+There is plenty of information that will help you prepare for Martyn’s Law and implement a best practice approach.
 There is a lot of hearsay and conjecture about Martyn’s Law, so make sure you consult sources of information you can trust, such as:

 We can help you prepare for Martyn’s Law